gabogar1/Stablecoin-Dashboard/README.md

 1. **Massive Scale with Strong Growth Momentum at $220B Market Cap**

-   The stablecoin market has reached $220B in total market capitalization with impressive 45.4% year-over-year growth.
+   The stablecoins market has reached $220B in total market capitalization with impressive 45.4% year-over-year growth.
 Daily trading volume of $32.4B shows this isn't just stored value but actively used financial infrastructure.

 2. **Remarkable Stability Despite Scale with 2.5% MoM Market Cap Growth**